-The Wharton Nonprofit Board Fellows (NBF) program is entering its 16th year.
+The Wharton Nonprofit Board Fellows (NBF) program is entering its 20th year.
 We are always looking to deepen our relationships with existing partners and expand the group of nonprofits we serve.
 Organizations are currently partnered with fellows for the current academic year.
-The next hosting period will run from August 2024 to May 2025.
+The next hosting period will run from March 2025 to May 2026.

 Important Dates

-• May-July: partner application process is open
+- May-July: Partner application process is open

-• April: End of Year Banquet
+- April: End of Year Banquet

 Is hosting a nonprofit board fellow a good fit for your board?